Time for a roundup of the trivial, featuring the English language’s love affair with describing things as affairs…

 The “brown dog” memorialized by the statue—history does not record its name, if it was given one—was vivisected and ultimately euthanized during an anatomy lecture on February 2, 1903.
 Depending on whom you asked, the dog was a) properly anaesthetized, did not suffer, and contributed to scientific progress and education, 2) operated on while awake, could be seen to writhe in agony during the lecture, and was laughed at by students, or d) somewhere in the middle.

 That lecture had been secretly infiltrated by a pair of Swedish anti-vivisectionists, Lizzy Lind af Hageby and Leisa Schartau.
 The pair described the atrocities of animal experimentation, including the fateful brown dog, in their book The Shambles of Science: Extracts from the Diary of Two Students.
-Though there’d long been opposition to vivisection in England—including from the queen herself—the Cruelty to Animals Act of 1876 was so toothless that even if they had tortured the dog, the scientists wouldn’t be arrested.
+Though there had long been opposition to vivisection in England—including from the queen herself—the Cruelty to Animals Act of 1876 was so toothless that even if they had tortured the dog, the scientists wouldn’t be arrested.
 Instead, the secretary of the National Anti-Vivisection society gave a fiery speech condemning them.
 The goal of the speech was not to inflame passions, but to be sued for libel, where the story could be told in open court.
 The getting-sued part of the plan worked as intended, but the scientists won their defamation case.

 Shortly after the case ended in 1906, the dog statue went up.
 Almost immediately, local medical students arrived, armed with hammers and crowbars, aiming to destroy it.
 The mob was subdued by police and fined by a local magistrate; later, they gather to burn an effigy of the magistrate but in a moment of cosmic symbolism, couldn’t get it lit.
 Since they couldn’t get the statue, they began to break up local women’s suffrage meetings (I’ll explain why in a second).

 A month later a group of 1,000 once more attacked the statue, and were once more pushed back not just by police, but also local residents.
 The Battersea area around the monument happened to be a hotbed of political activism, of which suffragettes and anti-vivisectionists were but a small part.
-They were joined by socialists, Marxists, and union members—most of whom had no particular concern about vivisection, but happy to fight the establishment.
+They were joined by socialists, Marxists, and union members—most of whom had no particular concern about vivisection, but were happy to fight the establishment.
 The cross-link between women’s suffrage and anti-vivisection wasn’t arbitrary: both represented a fight against rules, ethics, and morality presided over by white dudes; women and animals might not have been treated similarly, but both were treated badly.

 The statue was eventually given a 24-hour armed guard until 1910, when the cost was deemed prohibitive.
 Under cover of darkness, authorities rolled in, took the monument, and melted it down.
 A replacement was not made until 1985.
 Additional reading here and here.